2020 United States House of Representatives elections in California

-The 2020 United States House of Representatives elections in California was held on November 3, 2020, to elect the 53 U.S. representatives from the state of California, one from each of the state's 53 congressional districts.
+The 2020 United States House of Representatives elections in California were held on November 3, 2020, to elect the 53 U.S. representatives from the state of California, one from each of the state's 53 congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the United States House of Representatives, elections to the United States Senate, and various state and local elections.

-This is the first general election since 1994 where a Republican defeated an incumbent House Democrat in California.
+This is the first general election since 1994 in which a Republican defeated an incumbent House Democrat in California.
 This year, despite the statewide dominance by Democratic presidential nominee Joe Biden, a record-breaking number of Republicans defeated Democratic House incumbents: Young Kim defeated Gil Cisneros in District 39, Michelle Park Steel defeated Harley Rouda in District 48, and David Valadao defeated TJ Cox in District 21 to reclaim his old seat.
 This happened even as Democrats won the statewide combined House vote by a wider margin than Biden.
 Mike Garcia also defeated Christy Smith in District 25 to retain the seat he flipped in the May 12 special election to fill the seat vacated by Katie Hill.

 Overview

 District 1

 The 1st district covers the northeastern part of the state bordering Nevada and Oregon.
-The incumbent is Republican Doug LaMalfa, who was re-elected with 54.9% of the vote in 2018.
+Incumbent Republican Doug LaMalfa, who had represented the district since 2013, ran for re-election.
+He was re-elected with 54.9% of the vote in 2018.
+The district had a PVI of R+11.